mehdi-fathi/sicilian-test-orchestra/README.md

 ## Contributing

-We welcome contributions to the Blind Fold Test package.
+We welcome contributions to the Sicilian Test Orchestra package.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License